 Color

-The type of malt used determines the beer’s color.
 Because particular molecules called enzymes transform malt starch into sugar, all beers contain a high proportion of light-colored malts.

 Fermentable Component

-It will serve as “yeast nourishment.”
-Malt sugars provide all of the fuel that yeast eats and converts to alcohol and CO2.
+Malt sugars provide all the fuel yeast eats and convert to alcohol and CO2.

 Aroma and Flavor